hdavid/VCVRack-Holon.ist/README.md

 Vult Modules - Free

 ### Installing
-Please check the following installation steps below to avoid the common pitfalls, such as firewalls, and to ensure full functionality of the autodetection feature.
+Please check the following installation steps below to avoid common pitfalls, such as firewalls, and to ensure full functionality of the autodetection feature.

 - Install the latest version of Holon.ist on your iPhone or iPad from: http://holonic.systems or https://testflight.apple.com/join/mBx4PTxL
 - Install the latest version of VCV rack: https://vcvrack.com/